Why would I write an article where sincerity is a 'versus' with perfectionism?

 And those two, as any serious creative will tell you, lead to profoundly different experiences.

-If we approach this with compassion, perfectionism becomes a clue rather than a flaw.
+If we approach this with sensitivity, perfectionism can become a clue rather than a flaw.

 - Childhood environments where worthiness was conditional.